Brian Anderson Player Props: Brewers vs. Padres

 Brian Anderson At The Plate

+- Anderson is batting .282 with a double, three home runs and eight walks.

-- Among the qualifying hitters in MLB, his batting average ranks 71st, his on-base percentage ranks 41st, and he is 33rd in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 73rd, his on-base percentage ranks 49th, and he is 43rd in the league in slugging.

-- This season, Anderson has tallied at least one hit in seven of 12 games (58.3%), and had multiple hits twice.
+- This year, Anderson has totaled at least one hit in eight of 13 games (61.5%), and had multiple hits twice.

-- He has hit a home run in two of 12 games played this season, and in 6.8% of his plate appearances.
+- In 13 games played this year, he has hit a homer in two of them.

-- Anderson has driven in a run in three games this season (25.0%), including two games with multiple runs batted in.
+- In three games this year (23.1%), Anderson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.